 Are you familiar with the toys called “Transformers?”
 Each one starts out looking like one thing, then various parts move so the whole thing becomes something totally different.
 Some parts stay the same; others change to take on the appearance of something with a different purpose—a powerful robot.
 But, it’s not rightly named.
 The toy gets transformed by me—not itself.
 It should be called “transformable.”
 This toy makes a good visual of how, in real life, I am not a transformer either, but one who is transformable in the hands of the living Christ and His transforming power.
 And, while this toy won’t resist me because it has no will of its own, we can resist our transformer out of fear of the unfamiliar, because of stubbornness—not being convinced that we need transforming, or out of ignorance—not knowing it’s available to us.
 So, how do we cooperate with our transformer?
-By faith, like everything else in our Christian life, we can Dare to Be Different—knowing it’s for our own good.
-To dare means to “have the courage to do something.”
-The Holy Spirit (through Paul) tells us how we can be transformable in Romans 12:1-2.
+In this blog, we will explain how we can do it by faith, like everything else in our Christian life.

 “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God — this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.”
 (Romans 12:1-2 NIV)

 Our God is saying here, “Dare to be different.
-It’s for your own good, it’s My will, and it pleases Me.”
-God’s almighty powerful Spirit is living inside of us.
+It’s for your own good.
+It’s My will, and it pleases Me.”
+God’s almighty Spirit is living inside of us.
 We can dare to be different.
 To do so, we must do three things: 1) dare to evaluate, 2) dare to submit, and 3) dare to expect results.

 Romans 12:2 begins by telling us to not be conformed any longer to the pattern of this world.
 I learn 3 things from this: